 You know the feeling when you’re about to hit a piñata?
-You were just spun around, you’re uncle blindfolded you and now you feel sick because you had so much cake— that’s the feeling you might get from drugs and alcohol.
+You were just spun around, your uncle blindfolded you, and now you feel sick because you had so much cake— that’s the feeling you might get from drugs and alcohol.
 They affect you physically and prevent you from thinking straight.

 - Drowsiness, lack of motivation

 Ask yourself why you are considering or already using drugs and alcohol.
 Is it because you think “everyone is doing it?”
 Fact is, they’re not:

 96.1% of teens have never used LSD.